Hmm … it looks like your browser is out of date.

 Yes, CHIP is a program for working families with uninsured children.
 No family makes too much money for CHIP.

-We will need to know your gross income (before taxes) from your job; any other income, including child support; and childcare and work transportation expenses.
+We will need to know your gross income (before taxes) from your job; any other income, and childcare and work transportation expenses.
 You will need to submit proof of income (at least one pay stub, no older than 60 days; additional pay stubs may be required if your income is not the same every pay) and a signature.
 If your children are not U.S. citizens, you will need to provide a copy of their immigration documents.
 You will receive specific instructions on where to send this information when you apply.

 To keep your children covered, you have to renew your CHIP coverage every year.
 You will receive a renewal form 90 days before your coverage ends.